nic-dgl-104-winter-2023/narendrach-research-reflection/README.md

 # Reflection of Style guide

-- Class and interface names are generally noun or noun phrases and begin with a capital letter:
+- The majority of class and interface names start with a capital letter and are nouns or noun phrases.

-- Method names generally begin with a lowercase letter.
-A call on a procedure is a statement to do something, so a procedure name is generally a verb phrase that is a command to do something. public void setTitle(String t) { ... }
+- Most method names start with a lowercase letter.
+A procedure name is typically a verb phrase that is a command to do something since a call on a process is a statement to do something. void setTitle() public
-- Variable names generally start with a lowercase letter.
+Lowercase letters are typically used to begin variable names.
-- Variable names should give the reader some hint about what the variable is used for.
-A well-chosen name, which gives a hint at the meaning of the variable, helps document a program, making it easier to understand.
-On the other hand, using the names of your friends or flowers that you like as variable names just annoys and makes the program harder to understand.
-Don't do that.
-Also, refrain from using vague names like counter or var or data; instead think about what the variable really is for and use a more concrete name.
+- The reader should be given suggestions in the variable names as to what they are utilized for.
+A well-documented program is simpler to understand and benefits from names that hint at the variable's meaning.
--
+- On the other side, calling your variable names after your friends or your favourite flowers and complicates the application.
+Avoid doing that.
+Additionally, avoid giving variables ambiguous names like counter, var, or data; instead, consider what the variable will actually be used for and give it a more specific name.